Home

 The EANM’s vision is to optimise and advance science and education in nuclear medicine for the benefit of public health and humanity within the concept of personalised healthcare.
 The EANM acts as the umbrella organisation for individuals and national societies.

 The goal of the EANM is to be a platform for the dissemination and discussion of the latest results in the field of nuclear medicine, including multimodality imaging and related subjects.
-It fosters and coordinates the mutual exchange of knowledge relating to the diagnosis, treatment and prevention of diseases through using unsealed radioactive substances and the properties of stable nuclides in medicine.
+It fosters and coordinates the mutual exchange of knowledge relating to the diagnosis and treatment of diseases through using unsealed radioactive substances and the properties of stable nuclides in medicine.

 History and Background

-The EANM was founded on September 6, 1985, in London due to a merger between the Society of Nuclear Medicine Europe and the European Nuclear Medicine Society.
+The EANM is a professional non-profit medical association incorporated in Vienna, Austria.
+The organisation was founded on September 6, 1985, in London as a result of the fusion of the Society of Nuclear Medicine Europe and the European Nuclear Medicine Society.
 The first congress of the EANM took place in 1988 in Milan, Italy.

 The merging of the two societies is still reflected within the EANM, as the association simultaneously acts as a forum for individual members (who convene annually at the Members’ Assembly) and for the nuclear medicine societies of Europe (which convene at the Delegates’ Assembly).
 This twin-track approach guarantees that the EANM serves the needs of individual members but also has a strong awareness of the challenges faced by nuclear medicine in European countries.